NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Evaluation data: the benchmark

-Some of these tasks, in particular captioning of bioacoustic audio, are previously unstudied.
-Captioning allows for automatic generation of descriptive annotations of animal sounds, enhancing our understanding of species behaviors and communication patterns.
-Improvements in other new tasks, such as cross-species lifestage and call-type prediction, would allow finer-grained ecological monitoring at scale.

 For evaluation, we use accuracy for classification, macro-averaged F1 for detection, and SPIDEr~\citep{liu2017spider} for captioning.
-We opt for F1 instead of mean average precision (mAP), which is originally used in BEANS for detection, as F1 is better suited for generative models, whereas mAP assumes a smooth ranking of candidates, which is less appropriate for evaluating generative tasks.
+Unlike mean average precision (mAP), which is originally used in BEANS and assumes a smooth ranking of candidates, F1 is more appropriate for evaluating generative tasks.
+This ensures a fairer assessment of models that generate predictions instead of ranking pre-defined classes.

-\subsection{\method Architecture}
+\section{\method Architecture}

-Our model follows a generic audio-to-text architecture used in prior works, such as SALMONN~\citep{tang2024salmonn}, Qwen2-audio~\citep{chu2024qwen2audiotechnicalreport}, and LTU~\citep{gong2023listen}, which are large audio-language models trained on paired audio-text data for tasks including speech, music, and general audio events.
+Our model follows a generic audio-to-text architecture similar to prior LALMs such as SALMONN~\citep{tang2024salmonn}, Qwen2-audio~\citep{chu2024qwen2audiotechnicalreport}, and LTU~\citep{gong2023listen}.
+These models are trained on paired audio-text data for tasks including speech, music, and general audio event understanding.
 Figure~\ref{fig:overview} provides an overview of the \method architecture.

-Specifically, \method first encodes the audio input via an audio encoder, in this case BEATs~\citep{chen2023beats}, which has achieved state of the art on multiple audio tasks.
-To connect the BEATs embeddings with the LLM we use a Q-Former~\citep{li2023blip2} applied at the window level as proposed in SALMONN ~\citep{tang2024salmonn}.
-Similarly to the existing LALMS we use an LLM to produce text, in this case Llamma 3.1-8b~\citep{dubey2024llama3}, which is fine-tuned with LoRA~\citep{hu2022lora}.
-The parameters of the LLM (except for the adapter layers) remain frozen during training, while the audio encoder and Q-Former are unfrozen.
-The model takes an audio $\va$ and an instruction $\vx$ as its input, and produces a text sequence $\vx_{<t}$ as the output.
+\method first encodes the input audio using BEATs~\citep{chen2023beats}, a state-of-the-art audio encoder on multiple audio tasks.
+To connect the BEATs embeddings with the LLM, we use a Q-Former~\citep{li2023blip2} applied at the window level as proposed in SALMONN~\citep{tang2024salmonn}.
+Similarly to the existing LALMs, we use an LLM to produce text, in this case Llama 3.1-8b~\citep{dubey2024llama3}, which is fine-tuned with LoRA~\citep{hu2022lora}.
+During training, only the adapter layers of the LLM are updated, while the base LLM parameters remain frozen.
+In contrast, the audio encoder and Q-Former remain trainable.
+The model takes an audio input $\va$ along with an instruction $\vx$ and produces a text output $\vy$.
 The model is trained under the loss function:

 where ${\rm Encoder}$ is the pretrained BEATs~\citep{chen2023beats} audio encoder, $f_W$ is a function that converts consecutive $W$ audio frames into a window, $p_\varphi^Q$ is the Q-Former model with trainable parameters $\varphi$ that converts a window into a sequence of text representations $\vz$ using query $\vq$, and $p_\theta^{LM}$ is the pretrained LLM with trainable parameters $\theta$.